 Debio 0932Licensed to Debiopharm SA

 Debio 0932 is an oral small molecule inhibitor of Heat Shock Protein 90 (HSP90) that is being developed by Curis’ licensee Debiopharm and is currently the subject of an ongoing Phase I/II clinical study in patients with advanced lung cancer.
-A Phase Ib exansion trial with Debio 0932 in advanced solid tumors was recently completed.
-In addition, Debiopharm plans to initiate a Phase I combination study of Debio 0932 in patients with renal cell carcinoma in the second half of 2013.
+A Phase Ib expansion trial with Debio 0932 in advanced solid tumors was recently completed.
+In addition, Debiopharm also initiated a Phase I study in the fourth quarter of 2013 to investigate Debio 0932 in combination with mammalian target of rapamycin (mTOR) inhibitor (everolimus) in patients with renal cell carcinoma.

 About the Debio 0932 Phase I Clinical Trial